-The problem is to understand an image sequence, i. e. estimating over time.
+The problem is understanding an image sequence, i.e. estimating over time.
 Indeed, successive images are linked by a motion model and this provides most of the context we want to build upon.
-However, we propose not to use incremental filters, such as EKF, but to look back into the raw images of the last few seconds at least.
+However, we propose not to use incremental filters, such as EKF or a particle filter, but to look back into the raw images of the last few seconds at least.
 This approach has surprising advantages.
 Imagine the ball is kicked, but during the first 100ms there is too little contrast to the background so it is not detected.
 Now when it is detected, there is new information on where the ball has been before from the ball's motion model.
 The old images are still in memory and tracking the ball back in time is much less ambiguous than finding the ball without context and will probably succeed.
-Paradoxically, once the system has detected the ball, it has already observed it for 100ms.
-The first useful prediction is not delayed at all, because prior to that the ball must have been observed for some time anyway.
-In the example above, we would realize this (Fig. 6) by replacing the ball finder by
+Paradoxically, once the system has detected the ball it has